KPaulina/Codewars-Solutions/README.md

 # Codewars-Solutions
 Repository for solutions to codewars challenges

-Codewars solutions to challenges in C#
+Codewars solutions to challenges in C# and Python